Home » Dinner Recipes » Slow Cooker Shepherd’s Pie

 • In a large bowl, stir together the 4 ounce packet instant mashed potatoes and 2 cups boiling water until thickened.
 Smooth out the mashed potatoes on top of the meat mixture.

-• Cook on low for 4-6 hours and serve immediately.
+• Cover and cook on low for 4-6 hours and serve immediately.
 Add a sprinkle of dried parsley flakes, if using, then serve!

 Notes